-This information is available to Northrop Grumman employees impacted by regional or national emergencies.
+The following information is intended for Northrop Grumman employees impacted by regional, national, or international emergencies.

 Employee Support of the American Red Cross Annual Disaster Giving Program